 In the original text it does not always seem, at first sight, to be clear which words go with which notes.
 In the first two thirds of the tune, words are written underneath the tune in a generally precise way.
 In the final third of the tune, the scribe dispensed with that idea and wrote the rest of the words for the first verse and the next two verses in continuous script further down the page.
 However, as we shall soon see, the last part of the music is written in such a way as to give us a good indication of which words go with which notes.

-Examining the lyric: courtly love, the troubadours, and the church … and grave-digging
+Examining the lyric: courtly love, the troubadours, the church, and grave-digging

 This being the first surviving secular love song in English (secular in this context meaning not having a central religious theme, as secular in the modern sense of completely non-religious would have been incomprehensible to the medieval mind), we have no previous English examples with which to compare it, but there are previous songs internationally, raising some tantalising questions about the influences on bryd one brere and what may have been lost before it in English secular song.
 The evidence points strongly in one direction and makes the papal bull that bryd was written on highly significant.